emilynordmann/AllOfUs-intro-to-r/docs/index.md

 <div class="small_right"><img src="images/javan.png"
      alt="Dr. Javan K Carter" /></div>

-**Dr. Javan K Carter** is a bioinformaticist at RTI international.
+**Dr. Javan K. Carter** is a bioinformaticist at RTI International.
 He researches genomic and transcriptomic data to understand genotype- phenotype correlation and genetic architecture of complex traits and diseases.
 Within RTI, he is the lead and co-lead informatics scientist for several projects and assists in a number of projects associated with various data types.
 He is also an evolutionary genomicist by training.
 He uses bash, JavaScript, and R as primary coding languages.
 He loves to teach and educate people on the wonders of computational biology and introduce people to coding for the first time!

 ## Progress Tracker {#progress}